suedakkus/suedakkus/README.md

 ### Hi there 👋

 # 💫 About Me:
 💻I am a student studying software engineering at Nisantasi university on a full scholarship.
 I plan to continue my career as a Data Engineer.
-And in addition I worked on Mobile Development, Data Mining and Web Development. <br>🤝I am looking to collaborate on an internship.<br>🌱I am currently learning Data engineering technologies such as SQL, Python etc. <br>
+And in addition I worked on Mobile Development and Web Development. <br>🤝I am looking to collaborate on an internship.<br>🌱I am currently learning Data engineering technologies such as SQL, Python etc. <br>

 ## 🌐 Socials: